Baowu: Baoshan Iron and Steel

 In 1978, as part of the Chinese government's reform and opening, Chinese paramount leader Deng Xiaoping sought to develop large-scale steel production in China.
 The government planned for a large integrated steel production facility to be located near the port of Shanghai, in Baoshan District, a suburb of Shanghai.
 In 1978, a delegation from the Chinese government, including Deng Xiaoping himself, visited a steel mill operated by Nippon Steel to learn how to construct such a large facility.
-As the government's flagship steel company, Baoshan Iron and Steel as it was originally called, benefitted from acquiring the engineers and managers, access to technology, and receiving government contracts.
+As the government's flagship steel company, Baoshan Iron and Steel (Baogang) as it was originally called, benefitted from acquiring the engineers and managers, access to technology, and receiving government contracts.

 Initially, the firm limited its exports to just 10% of steel production, hoping to fulfill domestic demand.
+Baoshan Iron and Steel served the light industry base around Shanghai.

+In the 1980s, Baoshan Iron and Steel supplanted Angang as China's largest steel producer.

 Baoshan Iron and Steel also benefitted from the Chinese economic expansion which consumed all the steel available.
 However, with the continuing liberalization of the Chinese economy, Baoshan found itself in competition with new rivals, both foreign and domestic.
 By the late 1990s, the company removed its cap on steel exports; it scored notable success in South Korea.
 Although hurt by the Asian financial crisis, Baoshan pushed through with a merger of other money losing state owned enterprises, though it had managed to remain profitable itself.